-Ans 37: Yes, this will promote consumer choice.
-There can be many other ways to offer preview of channels.
+Ans 37: There can be many ways to offer preview of channels.

 Ans 38: There can be lot of other technological developments apart from EPG.
 PIP may not be possible with all the DPO.

 Ans 39: It is too early to comment on pay-per-program although the technologies are available in the market to implement the same.
 Broadcasters can experiment on this with various DPO.